kranzky/insoluble/folly.md

 As they approached the slitted purple structure, their movement ceased, feeling a sense of unease.
 The pulsing footfalls seemed to descend downward, giving an eerie vibe to their surroundings.
 Unsure of what lay ahead, they interviewed each other, startled by the sudden release of steam from the structure.

-Exposition;5:Jay cautiously stepped forward.

-Exposition;7:His hand trembled on the door.

-Exposition;6:He slowly pushed it open.

-Dialogue;9:"Hello?
-Is anyone there?"
-Jay called.

-Exposition;8:An eerie silence greeted him.

-Exposition;10:Christopher and Mike exchanged worried glances.

-Dialogue;9:"This place gives me the creeps," Mike whispered.

-Exposition;8:Rob motioned for them to continue.

-Exposition;7:Together, they ventured inside.

 Bats screeched overhead as they entered.
 They weren't expecting the sudden warning that had been raised shortly after their arrival at the purple structure.
 "I don't like this place," Mike muttered, his voice barely audible over the echoes of the bats.
 Jay, holding onto the door handle, felt an unsettling shiver run down his spine.
 Christopher, always the curious one, started inspecting the walls, searching for any clue to the origins of this ominous place.

 "Hey, I don't wanna stay here!"
 Jay yelled, pacing forwards and backwards nervously.